Are you planning a trip to Calgary in winter and are not sure how to keep yourself occupied?

 Banff National Park

-Of course, when we talk about Banff, you can rest assured that you will enjoy more ice skating and cross country skiing there in the mountains.
-There are three ski resorts in Banff where you can go skiing and they are:
+Of course, when we talk about Banff, you can rest assured that you will enjoy breathtaking views of the mountains and fun outdoor activities like ice skating and cross-country skiing.

 - Mt.
 Norquay